Lyberta/Singularity/Anthem/Info.md

 ## General structure

 The piece has to be extremely authentic to be truly Universal.
 Hence why by this virtue it will have to rely mostly on consonant intervals and relatively simple harmonies and common tones.
+In fact, in order to maximize consonance, the piece should be played in [just intonation](https://en.wikipedia.org/wiki/Just_intonation).
 In order to work properly, it has to embrace you like a motherly hug and without words say: "I understand you.
 You're alive."

 ## Versions